Vasliska1/Plamad_GBS_v1/readme.md

 In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
 The h2 console is automatically exposed at `http://localhost:8080/h2-console` and it is possible to inspect the content of the database using the `jdbc:h2:mem:testdb` url.

+*Additional from Vasilisa: u can found url in console output "H2 console available at .... '*url*'"

 A similar setup is provided for MySql in case a persistent database configuration is needed.
 Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=mysql` for MySql.